 “Pull over here,” Elliot said.
 Leila frowned but did as he said.
 She had never gone this way into the Ruguru pack territory before.

 “It’s the back way, it will take us closer to the Alpha’s house,” Elliot explained.
 Leila knew their land was massive.
 They went through two checkpoints.
 Elliot did all the talking.
-Leila did not miss how their gate enforcers looked uncertain and confused.
+Leila did not miss how the border guards looked uncertain and confused.

 Leila knew she was breaking all kinds of protocols.
 Finally, he told her where to park.

-“The Alpha knows we are coming,” Elliot said as he got off his cellphone.
+“The Alpha knows we’re coming,” Elliot said as he got off his cellphone.

 “You can’t turn back now,” Elliot warned.
 Leila knew what that meant, Gregor knew she was here, if she did not meet with him now it would be a direct snub.
 They started walking up a long stone path.
 The other enforcers stayed by the cars.